 Kansas is not immune to wrongful convictions.
-Since 1989, the Exoneration registry has recorded 14 Exonerations within the state of Kansas.
+Since 1989, the Exoneration registry has recorded 19 exonerations within the state of Kansas.
 However, this number is indicative more of the level of resources available to innocent defendants than it is the number of innocent people convicted in Kansas.
-Currently, the Midwest Innocence Project is the only innocence network member operating in Kansas and its five attorneys simultaneously manage cases in 4 other states.
+Currently, the Midwest Innocence Project is the only innocence network member operating in Kansas and its six attorneys simultaneously manage cases in 4 other states.
 Comparatively, California has three Innocence Network Member organizations active in the state, as well as other Innocence organizations with dozens of attorneys and staff.
-Likewise, as a smaller state with fewer resources, no state-specific effort to estimate the wrongful conviction rate within Kansas alone has been attempted.
-As such, the best estimate of wrongful convictions in Kansas remains the 4.1% from Samuel Gross' 2014 study of death row exonerees.
+Likewise, as a smaller state with fewer resources, no state-specific effort to estimate the wrongful conviction